Kompost anlegen

 To see your mouted drives and the backup use the df command.

-Just in case there are directories contained which were encrypted with gocryptfs, you can decrypt them with (assuming the directory decrypt already exists):
+Just in case there are directories contained which were encrypted with gocryptfs, you can decrypt them with (assuming the directory decrypt already exists; replace ‚my backup‘ with your encrypted folder):

 gocryptfs -ro ~/backup/'my backup' ~/decrypt